MicrosoftDocs/azure-docs/articles/storage/common/shared-key-authorization-prevent.md

 To monitor your storage accounts for compliance with the Shared Key access policy, follow these steps:

-1. On the Azure Policy dashboard, locate and select the policy assignment you created in the previous section.
+1. On the Azure Policy dashboard under **Authoring**, select **Assignments**.
+1. Locate and select the policy assignment you created in the previous section.
 1. Select the **View compliance** tab.
 1. Any storage accounts within the scope of the policy assignment that do not meet the policy requirements appear in the compliance report.